Central Asia FAQs for Backpackers and Independent Travellers to Kyrgyzstan, Tajikistan, Kazakhstan

 The Fan Mountains in Tajikistan.
 We didn’t feel we were properly equipped to do them justice and, furthermore, the plan would have been to visit them en route to Uzbekistan, which didn’t happen because of the visa issue mentioned above.

-I think you wrote me that you now carry travel books on your phone.
+I think you wrote to me that you now carry travel books on your phone.
 Did you carry just Lonely Planet?

 How often did you get Wi-Fi access?
 And did you get a phone plan while there?
 If so, how did that work out?